Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

 \subsection{Elementary Constructivity}

 The functions $F_\alpha$ are known to be \emph{honest}, i.e.\ to be computable in time $\FGH\alpha$~\citep{wainer70,fairtlough98}.
 This is however not tight enough for their use in length function theorems, as in \autoref{ssub-algo}, where we want to compute their value in time elementary in $F_\alpha$ itself.
-We present the statement in the more general case of relativized fast-growing functions, defined in \eqref{eq-rfg-def} and discussed in \autoref{ssub-rel}.
+Formally, we call a function $f$ \emph{elementarily constructible} if there exists an elementary function $e$ in $\CC{FELem}=\FGH{<3}^\ast$ such that $f(n)$ can be computed in time $e(f(n))$ for all $n$.